Margin Trading: The Way to Amplifies Your Buying

 Flexibility

 Margin accounts stand out from other loans because they don’t have fixed repayment schedules.
-You can pay back the loan whenever you sell the stock, provided you meet the broker’s maintenance margin requirements.
+You can pay back the loan whenever you sell the stock, helping you meet the broker’s maintenance margin requirements.

 Magnifies Profits